One page UX Review

 Ideally, this page will be the page you're sending the most traffic to (especially if it's paid traffic).

-- To avoid major usability mistakes
+- You want to avoid major usability mistakes

-What is included in this mini UX review?
+What is included in this UX review?

 - Major Usability Issues